 The pollution of air and water is a consequence of human action.
-The destruction of the Earth's ecosystem starts on terra firma and is a responsibility of all its inhabitants without exception.
+The destruction of the Earth's ecosystem starts on terra firma, and we're all responsible for it without exceptions.

 Surprisingly, or maybe not, cigarette butts are the most littered item in the world.

 Each year, about 5.6 trillion cigarette filters are manufactured worldwide with a filter made of cellulose acetate.

 Unfortunately, sixty-six percent of all smoked cigarettes are irresponsibly dumped everywhere, and a large majority end up in the world's oceans.

 According to Ocean Conservancy, a nonprofit environmental organization headquartered in Washington, DC, cigarette butts are by far the biggest source of trash found on beaches and waterways around the world.

 The impact of these small and inappropriately discarded butts on everything that surrounds us is enormous.

 Seabirds and other marine animals are programmed to eat small, bright, and colorful things, and they can't tell the difference between their food and cigarette butts.

 A cigarette butt features a non-biodegradable filter and the poisonous remnants of a smoked cigarette.